Driving While Disqualified

-The potential penalties include a minimum loss of licence for six months or between two and five years.
+The potential penalties include a minimum loss of licence for 6 months or between 2 and 5 years.
 Repeat offenders face the additional possibility of being sent to jail.

 A summary of the disqualification types, periods, maximum fines and imprisonment sentences are set out below.

 |Disqualified by a court from holding or obtaining a licence||2-5 years||60 penalty units||18 months|

 |Disqualified from holding or obtaining a licence due to allocation of demerit points||6 months||40 penalty units||12 months|

 |Right to drive in Queensland on a non-Queensland licence suspended due to allocation of demerit points||6 months||40 penalty units||12 months|